 • In our self-congratulating, “tolerant” society, you can begin to tolerate a little bit more ungodliness … then still a bit more … and the next thing you know your heart is hardened to the destructive nature of sin.

 • A habit of sin creeps up on you gradually, slowly, almost unnoticed.
 You find your standards relaxing “just a little.”
-And the next thing you know, your “sin detector” has pretty much fallen asleep.
+And the next thing you know, your “sin detector” has pretty much conked out!
 What used to seem terrible now seems permissible because, supposedly, “everybody does it.”

 2 Timothy 3:13 …evildoers and impostors will go from bad to worse, deceiving and being deceived.